momostarsky/imebra_git/docs/risks_requirements.rst

 .. _REQ_DECOMPRESS_IMAGES:

-[REQ_DECOMPRESS_IMAGES] Imebra must be able to decompress images contained in the DICOM dataset ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+[REQ_DECOMPRESS_IMAGES] Dicomhero must be able to decompress images contained in the DICOM dataset ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Imebra must be able to extract decompressed images from the DICOM dataset.
+Dicomhero must be able to extract decompressed images from the DICOM dataset.
 The recognized transfer syntaxes for the image compression are:

 - jpeg baseline (8 bits per color channel lossy), transfer syntax 1.2.840.10008.1.2.4.50